Carolina Band: The SEC years (1990–present)

 Since the athletics program joined the Southeastern Conference in 1992, the Carolina Band has undergone a number of changes.
 Under the current organizational structure, there are three directors in charge of the band program.
-These are the Director of Bands, the Director of Athletic Bands, and the Assistant Director of Bands.
+These are the Director of Bands, the Director of Athletic Bands, and the assistant director of Bands.
 The Director of Bands conducts the Wind Ensemble and oversees the band program at large in an administrative role.
-The Director of Athletic Bands conducts the Symphonic Winds and is in charge of the marching band and pep bands, and concurrently acts as the Associate Director of Bands.
-The Assistant Director of Bands conducts the University Bands and assists the other two directors as the Associate Director of Athletic Bands.
+The Director of Athletic Bands conducts the Symphonic Winds and is in charge of the marching band and pep bands, and concurrently acts as the associate director of Bands.
+The assistant director of Bands conducts the University Bands and assists the other two directors as the associate director of Athletic Bands.

 Dr. David O' Shields served as the Director of Athletic Bands from 1995 until 2006.
-His tenure is oversaw the demolition of the former Band Hall, the move to an Interim Band Hall, and the creation of plans for the new $9.8 million band facility complex which later opened in April 2009.
+His tenure oversaw the demolition of the former Band Hall, the move to an Interim Band Hall, and the creation of plans for the new $9.8 million band facility complex which later opened in April 2009.
 George Brozak served as the Director of Athletic Bands from 2006 until 2009, at the same time scholarships were offered to all Carolina Band members for the first time in the Band's history.
 He was succeeded by Steve McKeithen from 2009 until 2011.

 Following James Copenhaver's retirement in 2010, Dr. Scott Weiss was appointed as Director of Bands at the University of South Carolina.
 He served in this role until being appointed as the Director of Orchestras in 2019.
 Rebecca Phillips was appointed Director of Athletic Bands from 2011 until 2014.
-During this time, the Assistant Director of Bands position was introduced with Mr. Jayme Taylor serving in this role.
+During this time, the assistant director of Bands position was introduced with Mr. Jayme Taylor serving in this role.
 In 2014, Mr. Taylor served as the Director of the Athletic Bands along with Interim Assistant Director Mr. Stephen Meyer.